US labs await virus-testing kits promised by administration

 The third part of the government strategy involves spurring private testing companies, such as Quest Diagnostics and LabCorp, to run and develop their own tests.
 The Food and Drug Administration granted those companies permission to begin developing and using those tests on patients last weekend.
 Companies can then seek FDA authorization after the fact, submitting details of their test within 15 days.
 An agency spokeswoman said four testing companies have contacted the agency under the policy.

-Quest, one of the nation’s largest lab networks, said it will begin processing tests for coronavirus on Monday.
+Quest, one of the nation’s largest lab networks, said it will begin processing tests for coronavirus on Monday at a laboratory in California.

-As concerns about the lack of testing capacity have grown, Trump administration officials have repeatedly suggested that policies put in place during the Obama presidency slowed the authorization for private labs.
+As concerns about the lack of testing capacity have grown, Trump administration officials have repeatedly suggested that policies put in place during the Obama presidency slowed the authorization for private labs run by companies, universities and hospitals.
 But a former senior FDA official rejected that claim.

-“The law gives the agency the ability to tailor its response in an emergency, which is what we did and is what FDA should be doing now,” said Dr. Joshua Sharfstein, former FDA deputy commissioner and now a professor at Johns Hopkins University.
+“The law gives the agency the ability to tailor its response in an emergency, which is what we did and is what FDA should be doing now,” said Dr. Joshua Sharfstein, an FDA official during the Obama administration who is now a vice dean at the Johns Hopkins-Bloomberg School of Public Health.

 Traditionally, the FDA has not regulated tests developed by private labs.
-During the Obama administration, some public health experts expressed concerns about the lack of regulation of genetic tests for high-risk diseases and conditions.
-The agency drafted a proposal to tighten oversight of some of those tests, but it was never implemented.
+During the Obama administration, some public health experts expressed concerns about the lack of oversight of genetic tests for high-risk diseases and conditions.
+The agency drafted a proposal to oversee some of those tests, but it was never implemented.
 And it did not apply to the agency’s powers during public health emergencies.

 For weeks, Sharfstein noted, the only coronavirus test authorized by the FDA was the one developed by the CDC, which had limited availability and accuracy problems.
-In retrospect, he said, FDA officials could have used their authority to get private labs working on tests earlier.
+In retrospect, he said, FDA officials could have used their powers to authorize private tests earlier.

 “I think one of the challenges they underappreciated was how quickly this virus would spread,” Sharfstein said.
 “So they went small, instead of big.”

-In early February, the FDA authorized the CDC to send the kits out.
+In early February, the FDA authorized the CDC to send the test kits out.
 But before they were put into use, officials in most states said the kits proved to be faulty, providing inconclusive results to samples that should have tested positive.

 The problem was blamed on one of three reagents used in the testing, but CDC officials have not provided details.